Oakfield Academy Attendance

 List of late pupils to Head of Years– to authorise detentions

-At start of year, tutor time – remind of good attendance/reasons for absence etc.
+At start of year, tutor time and ongoing throughout the year– remind of good attendance/reasons for absence etc.

-End of year assembly raffle for 3 categories – Gold, Silver & Bronze
+End of year assembly certificates – Gold, Silver & Bronze

 Annual Review of Attendance